 In this digital age you have nearly infinite resources at your fingertips, including internet search engines and Artificial Intelligence (AI).
 I encourage you to make use of these resources, but I include a warning that the first thing that pops up after a search or AI prompt may not be accurate.
 Do not accept the first thing you see as the answer.
 You need to investigate and make sure it is what you are actually searching for and corresponds to what you already know.
 You may also find other theories (models) to describe aspects of the universe that are different from what is presented in class.
-Homework correct answers will be based on the theories given in class and in the text accompanying our course.
+Homework correct answers will be based on the explanations given in class and in the e-text accompanying our course and may not agree with what you (or AI) finds on the internet.